 Nels Bangerter is an award-winning documentary film editor.
-His work includes CAMERAPERSON, which premiered at Sundance and won grand jury awards for Best Documentary at San Francisco International Film Festival, Sheffield, Camden, and Montclair; LET THE FIRE BURN, winner of Best Editing awards from the International Documentary Association, Cinema Eye Honors, and Tribeca Film Festival; HBO's Emmy-winning VERY SEMI-SERIOUS; KUMU HINA, winner of the GLAAD Media Award for Best Documentary and PBS’s Independent Lens Audience Award; and WAR CHILD, which premiered at Berlin and won Tribeca’s Audience Award.
+His work includes CAMERAPERSON, the critically-acclaimed winner of Cinema Eye Honors and International Documentary Association Best Editing awards as well as Cinema Eye's Outstanding Feature and grand jury awards for best documentary at San Francisco International Film Festival, Sheffield, Camden, and Montclair; LET THE FIRE BURN, Independent Spirit Awards' Truer Than Fiction Award winner, and winner of Best Editing awards from the IDA, Cinema Eye, and Tribeca Film Festival; HBO's VERY SEMI-SERIOUS, News and Documentary Emmy winner and SFIFF award winner; KUMU HINA, winner of the GLAAD Media Award for Best Documentary and PBS’s Independent Lens Audience Award; and WAR CHILD, which premiered at Berlin and won Tribeca’s Audience Award.
+Nels edited the Sundance short documentary PROJECT X, directed by Laura Poitras and Henrik Moltke and starring Michelle Williams and Rami Malek.
 He has been nominated twice for News and Documentary editing Emmys.